 Remus and I continued to kiss lasciviously and it began to rain clothing, so to speak.
 We moved towards the bed; I tripped and fell on it.
 The rose petals bounced a few inches in the air.
 Remus and I laughed.
-He lowered his body to mine, our chests rubbed together.
-“Are you sure about this?”
-He asked running his fingers through my hair.
+Our bodies were on a slow collision course.
+“Are you sure about this?” he asked running his fingers through my hair.
 I let out a yes that sounded more like the air being let out of a tire.

-I have to admit, I was slightly put off that Remus didn’t break down and confess his love for me, but I’ve never been the type of woman that needed to hear the L-word to have sex.
-I did want to hear it from Remus though, for purely non-sexual reasons.
+I have to admit, I was slightly put off that Remus didn’t break down and confess his love for me, but I’ve never been the type of woman that needed to hear the L-word to get into bed.
+I did want to hear it from Remus though, for purely non-physical reasons.

 Dumbledore asked us to accompany Harry, Ginny, Ron, Hermione, Fred and George to school.
 He said the long ride together would help expedite things.
 Naturally, he didn’t explain, but I thought I knew what he meant.
 We arrived at Grimmauld Place early that morning.
 Sirius was up, as was Molly.

 Harry, Ron and Hermione came in during our conversation.
 We stopped talking immediately.
-They all looked a little suspicious, most of all Harry, but we pretended nothing strange had happened.
+They all looked a little suspicious, most of all Harry, but we pretended nothing important was being discussed.
 Leaving was a bit hectic; I was glad that Remus was there.
-He was a good leader.
-He flagged the Knight Bus for us and helped with the luggage.
+He was a good leader and was able to flag down the Knight Bus for us and help with the luggage.

-We got back on the bus; we didn’t want to linger in Hogsmeade.
+We got back on the bus as we didn’t want to linger in Hogsmeade.
 Remus and I took a seat in the back.
 “Do you think their term will go alright?”
 I asked feeling a bit like a mother leaving her children to stay with their drunk uncle.

 I sat up; I could feel blood pouring down my face.
 I held my hands up to my face to stop the flow.
 Remus immediately came to my aide.
 I took my hands away from my face.
 Remus gasped and pulled out his wand.
 “What were you saying?”
 I asked as if we were merely interrupted by a radio commercial or something else benign.
 “Please… tell me.”

-“I love you, Nymphadora.”
-Was all he said.
+“I love you, Nymphadora,” was all he said.
 It was more than enough for me.
 I had been waiting to hear those words for what seemed like several lifetimes.
 It didn't matter that we were on the Knight Bus or that my nose was bleeding all over, Remus loved me.
 “Please let me fix your nose.”
-He held his wand to my nose and said “Episkey.”
-The pain stopped.
+He held his wand to my nose and said, “Episkey.”
+The pain stopped right away.

 We went back to Grimmauld Place.
 Sirius sat alone in the sitting room; he had a brooding expression on his face.
-He looked up at Remus and I; we were unable to erase our giddy grins.
-“Did you guys run off and elope?”
-He paused just long enough for Remus and I to exchange foreboding looks.
+He looked up at Remus and I. We were unable to erase our giddy grins.
+“Did you guys run off and elope?” he paused just long enough for Remus and I to exchange foreboding looks.
 “You do realize that means you’ll actually have to shag her?”
 Sirius said sardonically.
 “Whatever you were up to, it was probably more excitement than I’ve seen this past year.”
 Sirius hunched over, his head resting in his hands.
-He was sobbing.
+He was breathing heavily, or possibly sobbing.
 I couldn’t quite believe it.